 In challenged communities around the world, stimulating economic activity and improving public health are key factors towards a better and more prosperous future.
 The Yoba for Life foundation aims at improving Health and Wealth.
-Hereto, Yoba for Life supports people in resource-poor countries with the local production of a probiotic yogurt with proven health benefits, called Yoba.
+Hereto, Yoba for Life supports people in resource-poor countries with the local production of a probiotic yoghurt with proven health benefits, called Yoba.

 The foundation developed an innovative starter culture containing the probiotic bacterium Lactobacillus rhamnosus yoba 2012.
 One gram of starter culture allows the production of 100 liter probiotic yoghurt.